reflex-dev/reflex-web/docs/ai_builder/integrations/roboflow.md

 ## Step 2: Set up your Model in Roboflow

 1. Go to Workflows and create a new workflow.
-2. Set up the workflow you want to use in your app, ensuring that is takes an image as input.
+2. Set up the workflow you want to use in your app, ensuring that it takes an image as input.
 3. Click the `deploy` button, select `Images` and then select `Integrate with my app or website`.
 4. Copy the `workspace_name` and `workflow_id` from the provided code snippet.